benradstone/wandisco-documentation/docs/product-concepts/migration_replication.md

 sidebar_label: Migration vs. Replication
 ---

-WANdisco Fusion provides [LiveMigrator](https://wandisco.com/products/live-migrator) as part of its standard Dockerized deployment.
+LiveData Plane provides the [LiveMigrator plugin](https://wandisco.com/products/live-migrator) as part of its standard Dockerized deployment.
 This allows you to conduct bulk migrations as well as continual live replication on selected paths.

 ## What is a Migration?